w3c/wot/testing/online/intel.md

 **Caveats**:
 * TD registration with the Thing Directory is currently broken so the Thing Directories are empty.
-* TDs contain use local addresses.
+* Only TDs with local addresses are currently provided.
+However, the actual devices are accessible through the cloud portal.
 Replace the `base` with a base address for one of the portals, such as `https://portal.mmccool.net:9023/api/oic`, to get a TD usable from outside the local network.

 #### Guide to Resources